-$^{25}$ The specific measures are IATTC Resolution C-11-10; ICCAT Recommendations 09-07, 10-07, 10-8 and 11-08; and IOTC Resolutions 12/09 and 13/06.
+&lt;sup>25 The specific measures are IATTC Resolution C-11-10; ICCAT Recommendations 09-07, 10-07, 10-8 and 11-08; and IOTC Resolutions 12/09 and 13/06.

-As yet no reviews of no-retention measures have been conducted, but ICCAT will undertake one later this year None of the tuna RFMOs are known to have yet conducted any review of compliance with these no-retention measures.
+None of the tuna RFMOs are known to have yet conducted any review of compliance with these no-retention measures.
 In fact, in response to concerns that required shark data reporting thus far has been incomplete and inconsistent (ICCAT 2013), ICCAT has recently implemented two measures which require improvements in shark data submissions and are designed to support compliance reviews beginning later in 2013.
 The first measure (Recommendation 11-15) states that the ICCAT Compliance Committee will annually review members' data submissions (including for sharks) beginning in 2013 and those members which have not reported any catches (zero or otherwise) for one or more species for a given year will be prohibited from future retention of those species until the catch data are submitted.
-The second measure (Recommendation 12-05) requires that all members submit details of their implementation of and compliance with all shark CMMs (including the finning controls, all noretention measures and the reduction of F for shortfin make and perbeagle sharks) prior to the 2013 annual meeting.
+The second measure (Recommendation 12-05) requires that all members submit details of their implementation of and compliance with all shark CMMs (including the finning controls, all noretention measures and the reduction of F for shortfin mako and porbeagle sharks) prior to the 2013 annual meeting.